Cavender-Bares-Lab/Data-management-lab/docs/protocols/pigment_extraction.md

         a.
 3.035 g Tris + 0.25 L H2O (only if very large amount of solvent A needed within 5 days: 12.14 g Tris + 1 L H2O)
         b.
 Weigh Tris on precision scale and combine with H2O in beaker
         c.
 Use magnetic stirbar and stirplate and for 5 minutes on ‘5’, don’t heat
         d.
-Filter Tris through 0.02 µm Anodisc membrane filters
+Vacuum filter Tris through 0.02 µm Anodisc membrane filters

     2. For 1 liter solvent A combine in solvent bottle or beaker
         a.
 800 ml Acetonitrile
         b.
 100 ml MeOH
         c.
 100 ml Tris

-    3. Use magnetic stirbar and stirplate and for 5 minutes on ‘5’, don’t heat
+            i.
+Use magnetic stirbar and stirplate and for 5 minutes on ‘5’, don’t heat

-    4. Vacuum filter Tris using the 0.02 µm membrane filters
+**Solvent B**= 68:32

-**Solvent B**= 68:32 68 - MeOH
+68 - MeOH
 32 – Ethyl Acetate

     1. For 1 liter solvent B combine in solvent bottle or beaker